peterprib/node-red-contrib-pubsub/README.md

 Pause/resume facility allows process flows to be bypassed dynamically.
 A message can be processed by multiple flows as clones or as same message.

+Publish/subscript can be across multiple node-red instances.
+This make node-red highly scalable and allow instances to be tailored for certain processed and at the same time give indpenedence to flows and instances.
+Should allow for dynamic system software upgrades without outage.

 ------------------------------------------------------------

 # Publish